neuralpain/oneclickwinrar/doc/README.txt

   portability.
 Essentially, one would only need to customize the script once and run it anywhere without the need for extra clicks or editing.

-  There are two types of customization:

-    1. Partial customization, which is either custom licensing, or custom install
-    2. Complete customization, which is both custom licensing and install
+  The scripts can be configured to either add a custom license, install a specific version of WinRAR or a combination of both(with `oneclickwinrar.cmd`).

   There are six (6) parameters in the customization process:

-    `licensee`      - This is "you" or whatever name you want to use `license-type`  - The description of license that you want to install `script-name`   – The name of the script file [`oneclickrar`, `licenserar`, `installrar`] that you use to install and/or license WinRAR.
+    `licensee`      - This is "you" or whatever name you want to use `license-type`  - The description of license that you want to install.
+This is optional.
+    `script-name`   – The name of the script file [`oneclickrar`, `licenserar`, `installrar`] that you use to install and/or license WinRAR.
                       The script name is used for toggling switches in the script.